TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 ### Build flag restrictions

-It's a requirement that build flags for gateway match build flags for the plugin.
-One such flag that need to be included in builds is `-trimpath`:
+It's a requirement that build flags for plugins match the build flags for the Gateway.
+One such flag that must be included in builds is `-trimpath`:

 > `-trimpath` - remove all file system paths from the resulting executable.
 >